 The Office of Financial Aid provides financial assistance information, advising, and help to students planning to enter and remain in the University.
-In order to establish the need of each applicant, the Free Application for Federal Student Aid (FAFSA) should be completed online at www.fafsa.ed.gov as soon as possible after January 1 for the 2016-2017 academic year.
-Beginning October 1, 2016 the FAFSA will be available to complete for the 2017-2018 year and this will be the new date that the FAFSA will be available in the future years.
+In order to establish the need of each applicant, the Free Application for Federal Student Aid (FAFSA) should be completed online at www.fafsa.ed.gov as soon as possible after October 1.
 HBU's school code for the FAFSA is 003576.
-April 15 is the preferred deadline to submit the FAFSA and any additional documents required as a result of the FAFSA.
+April 1 is the preferred deadline to submit the FAFSA and any additional documents required as a result of the FAFSA.

-Forms for supplying the information necessary to secure financial assistance are available in the Financial Aid Office and also online in the Financial Aid Forms Library.
 All merit, talent, and off-campus scholarships are coordinated through the Financial Aid Office.
 For further information regarding the various aid programs, contact the Financial Aid Office by phone at 281-649-3749 or by email at financialaid@hbu.edu.